 Kendall County will work to establish a dialogue with local communities in the County to coordinate stormwater efforts.
-The County will continue to hold an annual public meeting to provide input into the MS4 program and will comply with State and local public notice requirements when implementing public participation and involvement activities.
+The County will continue to hold an annual public meeting to provide input into the MS4 program and will comply with State and local public notice requirements when implementing public participation and involvement activities provided the legislation surrounding COVID-19 permits it.
 The County will work to identify environmental justice areas and include public participation on these issues.